How to Make Powdered Sugar

 How to Use Powdered Sugar

-1. Simply add sweetness to dishes or drinks with this sugar.
+• Simply add a sweet flavor to dishes or drinks with this sugar.

-2. According to Southern Living, you can also use powdered sugar to tenderize meat.
+• According to Southern Living, you can also use powdered sugar to soften meat.
 Use it as a dry rub or marinade.

 Looking for dishes and drinks where you can use this?
 Here are the best ones I suggest: